kaushikb9/em-interviews/README.md

 - What was the worst thing you built?
 - How would you do it if you had to do it all over again?
 - What was your team structure like?
 How did it change over time?
+- How does code get deployed in your company?
+Who owns this?
 - What are you looking for in your next job?

 ## Programming